sanxyy/pysample/sqlplot/README.md

 On Linux with python 3 use pip3 pip3 install -r requirements.txt

+Additionally, if error " No module named '_tkinter'" raised, on Ubuntu install the python3-tk package

+sudo apt-get install python3-tk

 # SQLite quick start

 sqlite3 test.db   ( connect to an existing DB named test.db)